Sky4Viper/MiG-21UPG/README.md

 This is a rework of pjedvaj's Mig-21bis.
 Currently only yasim is supported.
 There's still a lot of work left - electrical system, hydraulics, cockpit flood lights, radar and guided missiles.
 But there's already a lot of functioning swiches to press :).
 Not very accurate to be honest, it is more of a look alike concept.
 As well as me learning to code for flightgear.
 Have fun!

-Background
+This is an addon Aircraft for Flightgear.
+MIG-21UPG (also known as MiG-21-93 and MiG-21Bison) is an upgraded version of MiG-21bis used by IAF

-Aircraft for Flightgear (also known as MiG-21-93 and MiG-21Bison) upgraded version of MiG-21bis used by IAF There isn't much information about it, therefore a lot of aspects are highly speculative.
+There isn't much information about it, therefore a lot of aspects are highly speculative.
 Anyway I think it is an interesting aicraft that deserves some attention.
 Original MiG-21bis I decided to use as a base was released by pjedvaj http://fguk.eu/index.php/hangar/download/7-military-jets/101-mikoyan-gurevich-mig-21bis

-Reference Sources:
+<b>Reference Sources:</b>

 <a href='https://postimg.cc/CdfJmkqh' target='_blank'><img src='https://i.postimg.cc/CdfJmkqh/115900-45431330-Mig21-Cutaway.jpg' border='0' alt='115900-45431330-Mig21-Cutaway'/></a>